 Please note that children must also be in possession of a registration certificate

 As drafted into “Citizens Rights” in the Withdrawal Agreement, the Spanish government have the right to ask resident UK nationals to update their residency status”.

 It appears that the Spanish government will not insist on a change of residency documents for those holding the green certificates and card size registration documents.
 They are encouraging the updating for TIE ( Foreigners Card) which will be provided evidencing that they have been issued under the Withdrawal Agreement.

-The Spanish government advises that “All British nationals and their family members will be well advised to have a TIE format document, as they may benefit from a TIE format document that explicitly states that they are beneficiaries of the Withdrawal Agreement”.
+The Spanish government does though advise that “All British nationals and their family members will be well advised to have a TIE format document, as they may benefit from a TIE format document that explicitly states that they are beneficiaries of the Withdrawal Agreement”.
 That “the TIE may be requested during the transitional period, although a planning of the applications may be established in order to avoid all of them being submitted at the same time”.

 Those UKNS who apply for residency post exit date (January 31) were to be issued with the TIE.
 The latest information is that the Spanish government is preparing the particular TIE so until available, applicants may request the green EU registration certificate and/or family cards of citizen of the EU at Extranjeria.
 The application can now still be made at the foreigners offices or the Policia Nacional.

 Permanent residents (have resided in Spain legally for five years or more), have the opportunity to update their registration certificates to have the wording ‘permanent’ included.
 This is likely to facilitate an easier procedure if wishing to update for the new foreigners ID card (TIE).

 Residents who are in possession of a UK driving licence can change these for a Spanish permit up till the end of the transition period.
 Those who have been resident for two years should exchange the permits as soon as possible.